aksommerville/fullmoon4/README.md

 - [ ] Pretty up the public web page.
 - [ ] Lively intro splash.
 - [ ] Bonus secret 2-player mode: Second player is a ghost that can make wind.
-- [x] The Cheat Book.
-A nice looking "WARNING SPOILERS" notebook we can leave out for demo players.
 - [ ] Correct song and sound effect levels.
 Automated analysis?
 - [ ] Track travel.
 Use for crow guidance, and report coverage at the end.
 Flag maps eg border as "not participating in coverage".
 - - Or use a "set gsbit" map command, for selected maps only?
 Coverage reporting is not a big priority.
-- [x] Book of Spoilers

 ### After GDEX